3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 VISIT MUSEE MECANIQUE

-Located within Fisherman’s Wharf, Musée Mécanique is one of my favorite free museums in San Francisco.
+Located within Fisherman’s Wharf, Musée Mécanique is one of my absolute favorite free museums in San Francisco.

 GHIRARDELLI SQUARE